bodrick/awesome/TOPICS.md

 ## fastify

 *   [practicajs/practica](https://github.com/practicajs/practica) - Node.js solution starter that is production-ready, packed with ✅  best practices and built with simplicity in mind

-## mongodb

-*   [practicajs/practica](https://github.com/practicajs/practica) - Node.js solution starter that is production-ready, packed with ✅  best practices and built with simplicity in mind
-*   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
-*   [buraksenyurt/skynet](https://github.com/buraksenyurt/skynet) - Some kinds of programming tutorials on MacOS/Windows/Linux.
-There are 41 sample applications.
-*   [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
-*   [aspnetrun/run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices) - Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, MassTransit, Grpc, Ocelot API Gateway, MongoDB, Redis, PostgreSQL, SqlServer, Dapper, Entity Framework Core, CQRS and Clean Architecture implementation.
-Also includes Cross-Cutting concerns like Implementing Centralized Distributed Logging with Elasticsearch, Kibana and SeriLog, use the HealthChecks with Watchdog, Implement Retry and Circuit Breaker patterns with Polly and so on..
-See Microservices Architecture and Step by Step Implementation on .NET Course w/ discount->
-*   [nosqlclient/nosqlclient](https://github.com/nosqlclient/nosqlclient) - Cross-platform and self hosted, easy to use, intuitive mongodb management tool - Formerly Mongoclient
-*   [SouthbankSoftware/dbkoda](https://github.com/SouthbankSoftware/dbkoda) - State of the art MongoDB IDE
-*   [danielfsousa/express-rest-boilerplate](https://github.com/danielfsousa/express-rest-boilerplate) - ⌛️ Express starter for building RESTful APIs

 ## starter-kit